ocadotechnology/Ocava/OcavaScenarioTest/README.md

 If this step is not completed after processing a notification, then the notification will be passed through to the next unordered step.

+## Sequenced Steps

+Most of the framework-level step classes and abstract step classes include the modification method `sequenced`.
+Sequenced steps act part-way between unordered and ordered steps, in that they observe a strict order within each defined sequence, but separate sequences (and any unmodified steps) can execute independently of each other.

+The `sequenced` modifier is compatible with the `failingStep` modifier, where that is also offered.
+For Then steps, `sequenced` can also be combined with `within`, `afterExactly` or `afterAtLeast` modifiers, with the timer starting as soon as the sequenced step becomes the next within its distinct queue.

+(See the [worked examples](EXAMPLE_SEQUENCED_STEPS.md) for step-by-step examples of how this works)

 ## Mutable state in Then steps

 We do not recommend storing mutable data as fields in Then steps.
 If you do, please be aware of the following.